 I am a believer in, and practitioner of both short- and long-term learning goals.
 When you connect them to your larger more traditional goals and objectives you speed up and improve your success rate in achieving those ultimate goals and gain great personal satisfaction in the process.
 I hope you consider this as a part of your overall plan for your success.

 If your overall goals include being a more effective leader, what are your related learning goals?
-If you are looking for a tangible way to turn monthly learning goals into an ongoing process for improving your leadership confidence and skills, consider The Remarkable Way.
+If you are looking for a tangible way to turn monthly learning goals into an ongoing process for improving your leadership confidence and skills, consider a Remarkable Master Class PRO membership.